industrial water purification

-Industrial Water Treatment Device
+Industrial Water purification Device

 Water is one of the most widely used industrial raw materials.
 Water is used in many industries because of its high thermal capacity as heat transfer material.
 Water can also play a cooling, lubricating or diluent role in many industries.
 Accordingly, many industrial water purification devices are used to improve the quality of final products in the industry.
-In a general division, industrial water treatment methods can be divided into membrane, pontoon and heat exchange methods.
+In a general division, industrial water purification methods can be divided into membrane, ion exchange and heat exchange methods.
 Membrane methods, based on the molecular size of particles, remove them from water, and the most commonly used methods are reverse osmosis.
 In ionic exchange methods, ion exchange resins can be exchanged for water and produce pure water.
 In thermal methods known as distillation, it turns from liquid to vapor by heating the water and then produces very pure water by cooling the steam.

 The classification of an industrial water purifier is based on its applications.
 Since the main purpose is to remove solutes, hardness and electrical conductivity, they can be classified according to the amount of salinity removal ability.

-Industrial water treatment based on membrane method
+Industrial water purification based on membrane method

 The most common type of industrial water purifier is the reverse osmosis membrane method.
 The reverse osmosis method is very common today due to its ease of use and cost, and most importantly because of the high quality of the refined water, and is used in many industries.

 The basis of reverse osmosis is the use of semipermeable membranes.
 Because of the smaller size of the nanometer, these membranes merely pass through the water molecules and isolate all the solutes and bacteria and organisms.
-Other membrane industrial water treatment methods include ultrafiltration, Nano filtration and microfiltration.
+Other membrane industrial water purification methods include ultrafiltration, Nano filtration and microfiltration.

-Other methods of industrial water treatment include the use of electric current in the Electro Dialysis Reversal (EDR).
+Other methods of industrial water purification include the use of electric current in the Electro Dialysis Reversal (EDR).
 This method is based on the electrical conductivity of the water and is separated from the water by semi-permeable plates, water soluble containing anion and cation in the industrial sweetener.

-Industrial Water Treatment Based on Thermal Method
+Industrial Water purification Based on Thermal Method

-The use of distillation is another of the applications of industrial water treatment by thermal method, which is used for the production of water of high quality for laboratory or pharmaceutical use.
+The use of distillation is another of the applications of industrial water treatment by thermal method, which is used for the production of water of high quality for industries or pharmaceutical use.
 The distillation process is very costly and energy-intensive due to changes in water from liquid to gas (vapor).
 Industrial water purification is used in distillation in large marine projects, called MED (Multi Effect Distillation).

 Comparison of industrial water purification

-The comparison of industrial water treatment methods in three parts is based on estimating the price of the industrial water purifier, the ease of operation, the efficiency of salinity removal and the TDS.
+The comparison of industrial water purification methods in three parts is based on estimating the price of the industrial water purifier, the ease of operation, the efficiency of salinity removal and the TDS.
 As stated, each of these devices is designed for a variety of uses and in different ways, but in a general sense, the goal of making industrial water treatment can be to eliminate salinity, hardness and water pollution.
-On this basis, it can be said that the least expensive method is to use resin hardening, while this method simply removes the hardness of the water.
+On this basis, it can be said that the least expensive method is to use water softening, while this method simply removes the hardness of the water.
 In general, the optimal method of industrial water treatment is the use of reverse osmosis (RO), because it is highly capable in terms of the price of industrial water purification, utilization, and salinity removal efficiency.
-The following table shows the comparison of various industrial water treatment methods:
+The following table shows the comparison of various industrial water purification methods:

-|Limitations ||Salinity elimination efficiency ||Using || Industrial water purification prices ||Industrial water treatment method |
+Limitations Salinity elimination efficiency Using Industrial water purification prices Industrial water treatment method

 It only removes the temporary hardness of the water.
 Very low Easy Very low Resin hardening